 Rainy Day Equipment Maintenance Checklist: What to Do When the Weather Shuts the Site Down

-Every contractor knows the frustration: the rain comes down, the jobsite shuts down, and you’ve got a whole crew staring at the sky.
-While unplanned downtime can eat into productivity, it doesn’t have to be wasted time.
-Rainy days are the perfect opportunity to catch up on equipment maintenance and organization—the tasks that usually fall to the bottom of the list when the jobsite is buzzing.
+Every contractor knows the frustration: the rain comes down, the jobsite shuts down, and you've got a whole crew staring at the sky.
+While unplanned construction downtime can impact contractor productivity, it doesn't have to be wasted time.
+With the right rainy day construction downtime ideas, these moments become perfect opportunities to catch up on equipment maintenance and organization—the tasks that usually fall to the bottom of the list when the jobsite is buzzing.

 Here’s a practical checklist to make sure your rainy day is still a productive one.